-- From the Date/Time menu, select the SET DATE (2 key) menu (refer to Figure 32).
-The Set Date screen will display ENTER ACCESS CODE. - 2.
-Enter the access code to gain and select the Enter key.
+- 1. From the Date/Time menu, select the SET DATE (2 key) menu (Figure 34).
+The Set Date screen will display ENTER ACCESS CODE. - Enter the access code to gain and select the Enter key.
 Enter numbers in the format shown at the bottom of the display: month.day.year.
 Each date component is two digits in length and separated by a decimal point (i.e. to enter 9/15/98, enter 09.15.98).
 The number appears on the left end of the bottom line.
-Press the Enter key to accept the corrected date.
+Select the Enter key to accept the corrected date.

-Figure 32 Setting The Date
+Setting The Date